-Mariam completed a First Class Honours degree in contemporary art and creative writing at Griffith University, and forged her curatorial and arts marketing career on the Gold Coast by co-establishing and directing the creative precinct Rabbit & Cocoon (now Miami Marketta), Tinygold artist-run project and 19 KAREN Contemporary Artspace.
+She graduated from Griffith University with a First Class Honours degree, and holds a double major in Contemporary Art Theory & Practice and Creative Writing, with minors in Public Relations and Journalism.
+Mariam forged her curatorial career on the Gold Coast by co-founding and directing the creative precinct Rabbit & Cocoon (now Miami Marketta), Tinygold artist-run project, and 19 KAREN Contemporary Artspace.

 Through Tinygold, Mariam transformed abandoned sites into spaces for emerging art exhibitions, talks, and performances.
-This led her to partner with a publisher/investor to establish 19 KAREN, where as Gallery Director, she curated programs of an emerging and experimental slant across visual art, design, new media, film, and fashion.
+This led her to partner with a philanthropist to establish 19 KAREN, where as Gallery Director, Mariam curated programs of an emerging and experimental slant.

-At age 27, Mariam was invited to feature on the cover of the White Pages Gold Coast Phonebook for her services to the arts.
-She has been named as one of the 50 Best and Brightest Queenslanders by The Courier Mail, and received a City of Gold Coast Cultural Achievement Award for her role in Rabbit & Cocoon.
-Her projects have been featured in ABC TV, The Straits Times Singapore, SBS Radio, Channel 9 News, FBi Radio, Pedestrian TV, Triple J Radio, Bullett Media, and The Sydney Morning Herald.
+At age 27, Mariam was featured on the cover of the White Pages Gold Coast Phonebook for her services to the arts.
+She has been named as one of the 50 Best and Brightest Queenslanders by The Courier Mail newspaper, and received a City of Gold Coast Cultural Achievement Award for her role in Rabbit & Cocoon.
+Her projects have been featured on ABC TV, The Straits Times Singapore, The Sydney Morning Herald, SBS Radio, Channel 9 News, FBi Radio, Pedestrian TV, Triple J Radio and Bullett Media.

-After five years working within the arts and culture department of Queensland’s public sector, Mariam returned to freelance in late 2016 and works in Sydney, the Gold Coast, and Brisbane.
+After five years working in the arts and culture department of Queensland’s public sector, Mariam returned to freelance in late 2016 and now works in Sydney, the Gold Coast, and Brisbane.

 Image courtesy of Precinct Magazine, Gold Coast.